felias-fogg/dw-link/docs/manual.md

 2. Libraries are not global, but they are local to each project.
 That means that a new library version will not break your project, but  you have to update library versions for each project separately.
 3. There is no preprocessor that generates function declarations automagically.
 You have to add the include statement for the arduino header file and all function declarations by yourself.
 In addition, you need to import `Arduino.h` explicitly.
 4. There is already a powerful editor integrated into the IDE.
 5. Most importantly, the IDE contains ways to configure the debugging interface, which makes it possible to integrate dw-link easily.
+Note that this is still not possible for the Arduino IDE 2.X!

+So, moving from the Arduino IDE to PlatformIO is a significant step and I have not done it yet completely.

 ### 6.1 Installing PlatformIO